 - Types of data to collect

 - Week 2 Field Plot Fundamentals

 - Week 3 Experimental Design Strategies

 - Monday, Jan.
-21 - Martin Luther King holiday
+20 - Martin Luther King holiday (no class)

 - Concepts of replication and blocking